This post may include affiliate links. Thank you for your support.

 Optional Refrigeration: 4 hours

-Servings: 8
+Servings: 8 servings

 Equipment

-• 9x13-inch Baking Dish
+• 1 9×13-inch Baking Dish

-• Large Mixing Bowl
+• 1 Large Mixing Bowl

-• Medium Mixing Bowl
+• 1 Medium Mixing Bowl

-• Whisk
+• 1 Whisk

 Ingredients

-Cinnamon French Toast Bake:
+Cinnamon French Toast

 Instructions

-Prepare the French toast casserole: Place half of the cubed bread into the baking dish.
+• Layer Bread with Pecans: Place half of the cubed bread into the baking dish.
 Sprinkle 1 cup of pecans evenly over the bread.
-Repeat with remaining bread and pecans.
-Set aside.

 Chill – Optional, but recommended: Refrigerate overnight or set aside in the refrigerator to chill while you prepare the streusel.
 (SEE NOTES)

-• Prepare the streusel: In a medium bowl or food processor, whisk (or pulse) together the flour, sugar, cinnamon and salt.
 Add in the butter and using your fingertips, fork or pastry cutter, mix the ingredients together until the butter resembles small crumbs.
-Stir in the pecans.
-Cover with plastic wrap and refrigerate overnight.*

-Preheat oven: Position rack in the center of the oven and preheat oven to 350 degrees F.
+• Preheat Oven: Position rack in the center of the oven and preheat oven to 350 degrees F.

 Bake for 50 minutes – 65 minutes, or until the casserole is set and no longer jiggly in the center.
 (Tip: If the top of the casserole starts to brown too quickly near the end of baking, lightly tent the casserole with aluminum foil and continue baking.
 Note: The precise length of time your casserole needs to bake will depend upon the depth of your casserole dish!
 I used a 2 1/2-inch deep baking dish, so my French toast took around 62 minutes to bake.)

-• Serve: Remove the casserole and place it on a wire rack to cool for 5-10 minutes.
 Sprinkle with powdered sugar and cinnamon or drizzle with icing.
 Slice, serve and enjoy!

 Video